Flavor Violating Higgs signals in the Texturized Two-Higgs Doublet Model (2HDM-Tx): Introduction

-On the other hand, within the most general Two Higgs Doublet Model, both Higgs doublets could couple to all types of fermions.
-Therefore, the mass matrix for each fermion type $f(=u,d,l)$ receives contributions from both Higgs doublets, which have vevs $v_1$ and $v_2$ after SSB, i.e.

-where ${Y}^f_{1,2}$ denote the Yukawa matrices associated with each Higgs doublet.
-Within this general model, the Yukawa matrices must have a structure that should reproduce the observed fermion masses and mixing angles, while at the same time the level of FCNC must satisfy current bounds \cite{Deshpande:1977rw, Branco:1999nb, Hall:1993ca}.
-One possiblity to have FCNC at acceptable levels, is the assumption that the Yukawa matrices have a certain texture form, i.e. with zeroes in different elements.
+In the most general version of the THDM both Higgs doublets couple to all types of fermions.
+In this case, the diagonalization of the full mass matrix, does not imply that each Yukawa matrix is diagonalized, therefore FCNC can appear at tree level.
+Within this general model, one must reproduce the observed fermion masses and mixing angles, while at the same time the level of FCNC must satisfy current experimental bounds \cite{Fritzsch:1995nx, Branco:1999nb, Hall:1993ca}.
+One possibility to achieve this, is the assumption that the Yukawa matrices have a certain texture form, i.e. with zeroes in different elements.

-In the past, this general model was called as 2HDM of type III.
-However, this naming scheme has become confusing, in part because it has been used to denote a different type of model \cite{Altmannshofer:2012ar}, but also because some specific cases have acquired a relevance of their own.
-Among the relevant sub-cases of the general 2HDM, one can include the so-called Minimal Flavor violating THDM (MFV)\cite{Buras:2010mh}, which is thought to provide precisely the minimal level of FCNC consistent with data; MFV could be studied from a pure phenomenological point of view \cite{D'Ambrosio:2002ex} or as arising from flavor symmetries \cite{Aranda:2012bv}.
-Although the so-called 2HDM with Alignment does not contain flavor violation, it is another possibility one can use to obtain realistic models \cite{Pich:2009sp}.
-Thus, in order to clarify the notation and to single out the use of textures within the THDM, from now on we shall call the two-higgs doublet model with textures as 2HDM-Tx.
+The general model has been previously referred to as the THDM of type III.
+However, this naming scheme has become confusing, in part because it has also been used to denote a different type of model \cite{Altmannshofer:2012ar}, but also because some specific cases have acquired a relevance of their own.
+Among the relevant sub-cases of the general THDM, one can include the so-called Minimal Flavor Violating (MFV) THDM \cite{Buras:2010mh}, which is thought to provide precisely the minimal level of FCNC consistent with data.
+MFV models could be studied from a pure phenomenological point of view \cite{D'Ambrosio:2002ex}, or as arising from flavor symmetries \cite{Aranda:2012bv}.
+Although the so-called THDM with Alignment does not contain flavor violation, it is another possibility one can use to obtain realistic models \cite{Pich:2009sp}.
+Thus, in order to clarify the notation and to single out the use of textures within the THDM, from now on we shall call the two-Higgs doublet model with textures as THDM-Tx.